spang-lab/mdrb/CONTRIBUTE.md

 5. Because `SHLIB` was set to `mdrb.dll` in step two, the `%.dll` rule will trigger the `SHLIB` rule, which will cause the creation of `rust/target/release/lib_mdrb.a`.

 6. After that, make will continue to execute the commands defined by `%.dll` and invoke the linker to create `mdrb.dll` from `lib_mdrb.a`

+## How do the build scripts work?

+The mdrb package contains three build scripts: `configure`, `Makevars` [^1] and `cleanup`.
+The job of these scipts is to ensure that the following transformations produce the desired output:

+1. Source to Bundle: configure, cleanup
+2. Source to Binary: configure, Makevars, cleanup
+3. Bundle to Binary: configure, Makevars, cleanup

+[^1] To be precise, Makevars comes with differen flavors for different platforms.
+The one used on older versions of Windows is called `Makevars.win` and the one used on newer versions of Windows `Makevars.ucrt`.

+## What is a bundled package?

+According to [R Packages](https://r-pkgs.org/structure.html#fig-package-files) there are three major states an R package can exist in:

+1. *Source*: A source package is the package in its raw form, as you get after a fresh git clone of the package repo

+2. *Bundled*: A bundled package is a source package that has been preprocessed by `R CMD build` or `devtools::build()`, i.e. it contains compiled vignettes and has been stripped of all files ignored by .Rbuildignore

+3. *Binary*: A binary package is what you get after performing an installation of the package and compressing the resulting files into a single file.
+I.e. all data files, R files and manuals have been compiled into binary representations and low level source code has been compiled into machine code.